y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

   - Each user that is logged on using the GUI has a session created to represent the GUI environment he well be using and to contain all the processes created to run his applications.
 - The terminal server (TS) connects one of the GUI windows in a user's local session to the new or existing session, called a remote desktop, on the remote computer.
   - The most common use of remote desktops is for users to connect to a session on their work PC from their home PC.

+### 17.5: File System

+- The native file system in Windows is NTFS (NT File System).
+It is used for all local volumes.
+- NTFS Internal Layout
+  - The fundamental entity in NTFS is a volume.
+A volume is created by the Windows logical disk management utility and is based on a logical disk partition.
+  - NTFS does not deal with individual sectors of a disk but instead uses clusters as the units of disk allocation.
+    - A cluster is a number of disk sectors that is a power of 2.
+  - NTFS uses logical cluster numbers (LCNs) as disk addresses.
+  - A file in NTFS is not a simple byte stream as it is in UNIX; rather, it is a structured object consisting of typed attributes.
+  - Each file in an NTFS volume has a unique ID called a file reference.
+  - NTFS B+ Tree
+    - As in UNIX, the NTFS namespace is organaized as a hierarchy of directories.
+Each directory uses a data structure caled a B+ tree to store an index of the file names in that directory.
+  - NTFS Metadata
+    - The NTFS volume's metadata are all stored in files.
+The first file is the MFT (master file table).
+The second file, which is used during recovery if the MFT is damaged, contains a copy of the first 16 entries of the MFT.
+    - The next few files are also special in purpose.
+      - log file
+      - volume file
+      - attribute-definition table
+      - root directory
+      - bitmap file
+      - boot file
+      - bad-cluster file
+- Recovery
+  - In many simple file systems, a power failure at the wrong time can damage the file-system data structures so severely that the entire volume is scrambled.
+  - In NTFS, all file-system data-structure updates are performed inside transactions.
+  - After a crash, the system can restore the file-system data structures to a consistent state by processing the log records, first redoing the operations for committed transactions and then undoing the operations for transactions that did not commit successfully before the crash.
+  - The logging functionality is provided by the log-file service.
+- Security
+  - Each NTFS file references a security descriptor, which specifies the owner of the file, and an access-control list, which contains the access permissions granted or denied to each user or group listed.
+- Volume Management and Fault Tolerance
+  - Volume Sets and RAID Sets
+  - Sector Sparing and Cluster Remapping
+    - Sector sparing is a hardware capability provided by many disk drives.
+    - Cluster remapping is a software technique performed by the file system.
+- Compression
+  - To compress a file, NTFS divides the file's data into compression units, which are blocks of 16 contiguous clusters.
+  - For sparse files or files that contain mostly zeros, NTFS uses another technique to save space.
+- Mount Points, Symbolic Links, and Hard Links
+  - Mount points are a form of symbolic link specific to directories on NTFS that were introduced in Windows 2000.
+  - They provide a mechanism for organizing disk volumes that is more flexible than the use of global names.
+- Change Journal
+  - NTFS keeps a journal describing all changes that have been made to the file system.
+- Volume Shadow Copies
+  - Windows implements the capability of bringing a volume to a known state and then creating a shadow copy that can be used to back up a consistent view of the volume.
+    - The technique is known as snapshots in some other file systems.